SebastianBoldt/Jelly/README.md

   }
 }
 ```
-Because the transitioningDelegate of a ViewController is weak, you need to
+Because the *transitioningDelegate* of a *UIViewController* is weak, you need to
-hold a strong reference to the JellyAnimator inside the ViewController you are presenting from
+hold a strong reference to the *JellyAnimator* inside the *UIViewController* you are presenting from

 That's it